 a) Statutory Auditors and their Report

 In accordance with the provisions of the Companies Act, 2013 and Companies (Audit & Auditors) Rules, 2014, M/s.
-Arora Gupta & Co., Chartered Accountants (Firm Registration No. 021313C) were re-appointed as Statutory Auditors of the Company for a period of 5 years in the 38th Annual General Meeting (AGM) held on September 27, 2022, until the conclusion of the 43rd AGM to be held in the year 2027.
-There are no qualifications, reservations, adverse remarks or disclaimers made by the Statutory Auditors in their Audit Report for the year ended March 31,2024.
+Arora Gupta & Co., Chartered Accountants (Firm Registration No. 021313C) were re-appointed as Statutory Auditors of the Company for a period of 5 years in the 38th Annual General Meeting (AGM) held on September 27, 2022 until the conclusion of 43rd AGM to be held in the year 2027.
+There are no qualifications, reservations or adverse remarks or disclaimers made by the Statutory Auditors in their Audit Report for the year ended March 31,2025.

 b) Secretarial Auditor and their Report

 Pursuant to the provisions of Section 204 of the Companies Act, 2013 and Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-The Board of Directors re-appointed M/s R. Miglani & Co., Company Secretaries, as Secretarial Auditor to carry out the Secretarial Audit of the Company for the financial year 2023-24.
-The Report given by the Secretarial Auditor for the said financial year in Form MR-3 is annexed herewith as ‘Annexure-B(l)’ to the Board’s Report.
+The Board of Directors re-appointed M/s R. Miglani & Co., Practising Company Secretaries, as Secretarial Auditor to carry out the Secretarial Audit of the Company for the financial year 2024-25.
+The Report given by the Secretarial Auditor for the said financial year in Form MR-3 is annexed herewith as ‘Annexure-B (1)’ to the Board’s Report.
 The Secretarial Audit Report does not contain any qualification, reservation or adverse remark.

 c) Cost Auditor

-The Company is required to maintain the cost records as specified by the Central Government under subsection (1) of Section 148 of the Companies Act, 2013, read with Companies (Cost Records and Audit) Rules, 2014.
-Accordingly, such accounts and records are maintained by the Company.
-The cost audit for the financial year ended March 31,2024, was conducted by Mr. Ramawatar Sunar, Cost Accountant (FRN: 100691), and as required, the cost audit report was duly filed with the Ministry of Corporate Affairs, Government of India.
+The Company is required to maintain the cost records as specified by the Central Government under sub section (1) of Section 148 of the Companies Act, 2013 read with companies (Cost Records and Audit) Rules, 2014.
+Accordingly, such accounts and records are made and maintained by the Company.
+The cost audit for the financial year ended March 31,2025, was conducted by Mr. Ramawatar Sunar, Cost Accountants, (FRN: 100691) and as required, the cost audit report was duly filed with the Ministry of Corporate Affairs, Government of India.

-Reporting of frauds by Auditors During the financial year 2023-24 and in terms of section 143(12) of the Act, the Statutory Auditors, Secretarial Auditor and Cost Auditor of the Company have confirmed that they have not come across any event indicating the commitment of any fraud by the officers or employees of the Company.
+Reporting of frauds by Auditors During the financial year 2024-25 and in terms of section 143(12) of the Act, the Statutory Auditors, Secretarial Auditor and Cost Auditor of the Company have confirmed that they have not came across any event indicating the commitment of any fraud by the officers or employees of the Company.
 Therefore, no reporting under the said provision was required.

 SECRETARIAL STANDARDS